 DENVER, CO – Colorado’s plans to match California’s emission standards have been put on hold.
 As a result of the new low emission vehicle standards, the Colorado Automobile Dealers Association (CADA) is suing the state.

-First of all, the Colorado Air Quality Control
+First of all, the Colorado Air Quality Control Commission established

 CADA claims that the new criteria that the Colorado Air Quality Control Commission established are impossible to meet.
 Seventy-five percent of new vehicles in Colorado are SUVs and pickups however California’s new vehicles are only fifty percent SUV’s and pickups.
 CADA claims that’s it’s illegal to propose such high-standards to acclimate to.